SpunkyBot/spunkybot/README.md

  - Schedule: [schedule.py](https://github.com/dbader/schedule)
 	- This file is released under the MIT License.

-Urban Terror™ and FrozenSand™ are trademarks of 0870760 B.C.
-Ltd.
+Urban Terror™ and FrozenSand™ are trademarks of Frozensand Games Limited.

 ## Thank you!